What are Toric Contact Lenses?

 No matter what type of toric lens you need, you must have a contact lens fitting and request your contact lens prescription from your optician before ordering.

-With contacts for astigmatism, in particular, the prescription can differ from your glasses prescription.
-Glasses for astigmatism sit on your nose further away from the eye while soft contact lenses are manufactured in specific measurements to sit accurately on your eyes.
+With toric lenses, in particular, the prescription can differ from your glasses prescription, as soft contact lenses are manufactured in specific measurements to sit accurately on your eyes.
 If you’ve already had a contact lens fitting but don’t hold a copy of your prescription, you will be able to contact your optician who may send it to you via post or email.

 If you are neither short nor long-sighted, your sphere will be zero (+0.00/-1.25x180).